SamvitJ/samvitj.github.io/blog-source/_posts/2022-04-01-job-search.md

 My first recommendation is to apply to and interview with lots of companies.

-This has two benefits.
+This has three benefits.
 Firstly, interviewing is a form of practice itself, and you'll notice your performance improves with time.

 Secondly, interviewing with lots of companies reduces the stakes associated with any given one.
 If you are prone to nerves or interview anxiety, this is a great way to reduce the pressure on yourself.

+Finally, by speaking with many companies, you have the opportunity to cultivate and convey an authentic persona in your interviews, again because you aren't dependent on any one company panning out.
+Authenticity is refreshing and compelling, and in the right settings, can be a strong point in your favor.

 ### 2. Taking time off